afolson/meltano-docs/docs/concepts/environments.md

 weight: 3
 ---

-TODO: Fix front matter/weight in the sidebar
-TODO: Document how to manage the sidebar now that we don't need weights.

 As part of Meltano's vision to enable data teams to operate with best practices, **Environments** allows you to define custom layers of configuration within your project.
 That way, You can run the same commands against multiple environments, by passing a single environment variable or CLI option.